Where To Stay + What To Do In Mendocino County California #travel

 Executive Chef Scott Allen, who cooks only for guests of the inn, trained at various 5-star restaurants.
 Chef Allen’s new breakfast menu for spring includes a slice of grilled brioche served open-faced, topped with brown sugar bacon and served with sliced fried green tomatoes, fanned avocado and peppery arugula dressed with a toasted shallot vinaigrette.
 The inn’s property borders the 50,000 acres of virgin redwoods and wildflower-studded meadows that make up the Jackson Demonstration State Forest.

-If hiking and horseback riding are your thing, you’ll want to stay at the spectacular Inn at Newport Ranch.
+If hiking and horseback riding is your thing, you’ll want to stay at the spectacular Inn at Newport Ranch.
 Open since early 2016, the property boasts 50-mile views across the Pacific and over 20 miles of hiking and horseback riding trails.
 Designed by Vermont architects Dave Sellers and Jim Sanford, each room housed in the multiple structures that make up the inn is carefully appointed, incorporating handcrafted touches, such as headboards from single burls and antique building materials found on the site.

 Vegetables from the inn’s organic gardens (sugar snap peas, golden wax beans, rainbow chard and watermelon radishes in the Spring) grace the plates of guests, and their head gardener ensures everything – from produce to herbs to flowers – is grown sustainably.
 At the end of a day spent exploring secluded redwoods and rocky beaches, guests can relax in the Great Room with Mendocino wines and beers and then head to the 7-person hot tub which sits atop a water tower and boasts stunning views of the sunset.